Home

 • The outside edge is the one that hits the ground when your skate is angled toward the opposite foot (see photo, below).

-"Get on your outside edges" doesn't mean that you should always be on the outside edges of your skates.
-(That would be impossible.)
-It means that you should land each skate, after each push, on its outside edge.
+"Get on your outside edges" doesn't mean that you should always be on your outside edges.
+That would be impossible.
+It means you should land each skate, after your push, on your outside edges.

 Doing this provides lots of benefits.
 It lengthens your push, thus giving you more power.
 It improves your stability and maneuverability.
 And it eliminates a lot of ankle blistering and bruising.